Contio: Preserved speeches and other ancient sources

 Despite the frequency with which contiones were held, very few of the speeches delivered are fully preserved until this day.
-Many contional speeches have been lost over time or have never been recorded in the first place, likely because the topics with which they dealt were not significant enough or because the speaker did not use interesting or engaging rhetorical strategies.
+Many contio speeches are lost or were simply never recorded, either because they did not debate matters of great historical significance or were not considered exemplary demonstrations of rhetorical talent, which was one of the main reasons for preserving a particular speech.

-Cicero is our main source for this type of oratory.
+The surviving contio speeches are principally those given by the Late Republican politician and orator Cicero.
 The table below gives an overview of all of his extant contio speeches.